mrismanaziz/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## Two peanuts were walking down the street.
+One was a salted